1) Where can a nanotechnology start-up company learn about Government funding opportunities?

 Several Federal agencies operate nanotechnology research facilities that are available to users from industry and academia; Nano.gov hosts a list of these user facilities.
 These user facilities are generally available both to U.S.-based researchers and to international visitors.
 Access rules, costs, and provisions for proprietary research are determined by the individual facilities and their funding agencies.

-My company’s nanotechnology product may have military use.
+11) My company has a nanotechnology product that may have military use.
 Are there regulations regarding export of these products?

 Yes.
 The Directorate of Defense Trade Controls (DDTC) is charged with controlling the export and temporary import of defense articles and defense services covered by the United States Munitions List (USML).
 ITAR (International Traffic in Arms Regulations)—the acronym most typically used when considering export of military use items—has a page detailing these laws and regulations.